npolar/api.npolar.no/README.md

 ```
 #### Transformers
+Transformers are Rack middleware that translates between formats before storing
+or, more common, after reading from storage.

-If you add `xml` to `:formats` and keep documents in a JSON store like CouchDB,
+For example, if you add `xml` to `:formats` and keep documents in a JSON store like CouchDB,
 you can of course store the XML as an attachment or even inline, but often it's
 useful to have on-the-fly conversions between different formats.

-Transformers are Rack middleware that translates between formats before storing
-or, more common, after reading from storage.

 ``` ruby
 # config.ru